One model. Every language. Zero friction.

 Documentation

-Guides for the .sw DSL syntax, language bindings, API references, and tutorials are coming soon.
-In the meantime, explore the examples in the repository.
+Guides for the .sw DSL syntax, language bindings, API references, and tutorials.
+Everything you need to get started with Shrew.

 Start building with Shrew